bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TransmittedSignal_1zo$ODEpL3mPUPdtAGuFyg/Documentation.md

-Indicate the type/standard of signal transmitted by the master unit.
+Indicates the type/standard of signal transmitted by the master unit.